GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

   type: LoadBalancer
 ```
 Apply the frontend.yaml with `kubectl apply -f frontend.yaml`.

 5. **Connect to the frontend application:** After applying the deployment configs, we have to wait a couple of minutes for the service to get an external address.
 Run the command `watch kubectl get service frontend` and wait for the EXTERNAL-IP to for the address to be allocated to the backing external Load Balancer.
-When the external IP is ready, connect to it by using your web browser to go to http://<YOUR-FRONTEND-IP>.
+When the external IP is ready, connect to it by using your web browser to go to `http://<YOUR-FRONTEND-IP>`.

-### Troubleshooting Tips

 - When using a browser to view the frontend, it may stall on a loading screen.
 Refreshing the page will fix the issue.
 - A common issue for participants with less GKE experience is to overlook the image path and use a path from a sample reference rather than the image that they built and pushed to Artifact Registry.

-### Recommendations

 - Encourage Mac users with non-Intel chips to use Firefox to avoid a known issue with the frontend displaying rapidly flashing white boxes against a dark background.

-### Conclusion

 By successfully completing this challenge, participants have gained hands-on experience with GKE and set themselves up to learn in the proceeding challenges how Agones works using its own custom resources in conjunction with default Kubernetes resources.